Nahasean94/Nemis/README.md

 ### Work in progress
 The project as it is is usable.
 You can use it to develop a front end.
 Some key features missing at the moment, but will definitely be added include testing framework, better module system, encryption/hashing of passwords, a complete system admin API system, polishing, robust validation, etc.

+##API
+####General
+**NOTE: _all routes are relative to `localhost:3000`, which i omit for brevity._**
+So for example `/search` means you include the full path: `localhost:3000/search` in your code/browser.

+`/` - sends a `get` request to the server that responds by rendering the home page.
+The home page contains among other links, a search form to search the student upi.

+`/search` - sends a `post` request to the server.
+This should be used as the **action** value in the form displayed on the homepage.
+The name of the input field should be **upi**, e.g `<input type="text" name="upi" required placeholder="e.g AA-BB-43"`.
+If a student with that upi exists, the server responds with a JSON object with all details of that student.
+If the student doesn't exist, the server responds with an error in the format: `${upi} does not match any records`.
+`/logout` -sends a `get` request to the server to destroy a session and redirect the user to the home page

+####School admin
+``